Site Map: MAIN / A Reader's Journal, Vol. 2 This Page

 Erickson was the master of commonsense and no-nonsense.
 When Zeig asked how he would treat a man who scratched himself constantly while sleeping, Erickson recommended he tell the man wrap to his fingers with tape, one-by-one every night before going to sleep.
 Zeig told him that "It's a long-standing problem."
 Erickson replied, "Tell him to use a lot of tape."
 (Page 74) When he told a woman to "skate or get off the ice," she said, "My therapist told me that 50 times."
 So Erickson said, "All right, I'll put it to you another way.
 Either shit or get off the pot.
 I'm saying that once."
 (Page 133) Erickson used to keep a stunt rock made of styrofoam at hand and several occasions he is known to have thrown it at a client with the words, "Don't take anything for granite."

 He also could defuse problems before they arose, in completely unexpected ways.
 Here's an excerpt in which a well-prepared lawyer was trying to undermine Erickson's testimony as an expert witness.
-When he asked Erickson, "Who is your authority?"
+When she asked Erickson, "Who is your authority?"
 Erickson said, "I am my own authority."
 Then the following exchange ensued (Erickson is telling it to Zeig as a teaching metaphor to ease his discomfort when appearing as an expert witness in court):

 [page 72] The lawyer then asked, "Dr. Erickson, you say that you an expert in psychiatry.
 What is psychiatry?"
 Erickson said that he provided the following response: "I can give you this example.
 Anyone who is an expert on American history would know something about Simon Girty, also called 'Dirty Girty.'
 Anyone who is not an expert on American history would not know about Simon Girty, also called 'Dirty Girty.'
 Any expert on American history should know about 'Simon Girty,' also called 'Dirty Girty.' "